-Volunteer Researcher - This requires a volunteer to apply as a volunteer researcher via the Volunteer Researcher Nomination Form.
+Social Impact Volunteer Nomination - This requires a volunteer to apply as a volunteer researcher via the Social Impact Volunteer Nomination.
 Post application, we'll screen your application and would reach out to you as per the requirement.
 Once a community member is on-boarded as a volunteer researcher, they would be briefed on their roles, responsibility, code of conduct and provided access to the research toolkit.
 NOTE : The requirement of volunteer researchers is totally dependent on the number of volunteers who are willing to have a conversation and the number of volunteer researchers available at that moment.
 In case you do not get called post application, please do not get disheartened or use it as a metric to evaluate yourself as a researcher.
 It's totally possible that we do not have enough volunteer nominations at the moment and the researchers as of now are able to manage the workload of conversations.

 In case you are a design student and would like to work on the project as a part of your graduation project, please feel free to reach out.